Quebec on its knees in front of Netflix

 Yes, I wonder, Mr. Saulnier, if the people of Quebec, having become collectively unconscious, really want to strengthen their culture.

-Artists, singers, directors, actors and especially our staff go to great lengths to glorify joules, coronations, and evangelisms.
+Artists, singers, directors, actors and especially our staff make tremendous efforts to glorify tours, coronations, and affiliations.
 “Tabarnak”, and jokesThe melodiesThe HazarThe OffersThe trainingmake our daily food indigestible and anemic.

 This relaxation, this softening, this soft ideology become institutionalized.
 Even at Great Sunday Night Mass on Radio Canada, we’re spouting bullshit.
 Here we are intellectually powerless to resist the daring barbarians of the digital world… before whom we risk staying on our knees.